stapelberg/scan2drive/README.md

 You should be able to access the gokrazy web interface at the URL which the `gok` tool printed.
 To access the scan2drive web interface, switch to port 7120.

+For setting up Google OAuth, you’ll need to access scan2drive via a domain name with a valid TLS certificate. scan2drive has builtin support to obtain free certificates from [Let’s Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt), but you do need to make your scan2drive installation reachable over the internet for this to work:

+1. If your provider offers IPv6, set your domain name’s AAAA record to point to your Raspberry Pi’s internet-reachable IPv6 address.
+1. If you don’t have IPv6 available, set up a port forwarding on your router and use Dynamic DNS to make your domain name point to your current IP address.

 ## Building with libjpeg-turbo